 Average Solar Battery System Costs (Fully Installed) – February 2023

 Notes on Pricing:

 - Includes costs for wiring, other necessary components and installation

 - Excludes any rebates that are available in the different states and territories

 State rebates for solar batteries

-In the ACT you can get an interest free loan up to $15,000 to cover the cost of solar and battery systems.
-The eligibility criteria is quite broad and supports the uptake of a range of climate friendly products.
+In the ACT you can get an interest-free loan up to $15,000 to cover the cost of solar and battery systems.
+The eligibility criteria are quite broad and support the uptake of a range of climate-friendly products.